nuprl/TypeWeaver/src/dataset_tools/README.md

 * `install_dependency_type_defs.py`: takes a JavaScript dataset and installs type definitions for each package's dependencies

-* `run_migration_pipeline/main.py`: runs the evaluation pipeline (inference, type weaving, and type checking) on a dataset

 * `save_ground_truth_typings.py`: given a JavaScript dataset, copies the `.d.ts`
   type definitions from the provided DefinitelyTyped directory; if no type definitions exist, checks the package to see if type definitions were bundled

-* `summarize_results.py`: generates CSV files summarizing the results

 * `transform_require_to_import.py`: transforms a JavaScript dataset from CommonJS modules to ECMAScript 6 modules

-* `type_weaver/index.ts`: weaves an unannotated JavaScript file with a CSV file of type predictions, to produce a type annotated TypeScript file

 `util.py` contains some common utility functions.